DASH Prediction Score for Recurrent VTE

 The DASH prediction rule is a risk stratification tool which aids physicians in deciding whether a patient with their first unprovoked venous thromboembolism (VTE) is at risk for recurrence and could aid in deciding how long a patient should be on anticoagulation.

-- Patients were excluded from this study if they had antiphospholipid antibodies or antithrombin deficiency, or surgery, trauma, active cancer, immobility, or pregnancy/peripartum status, as these were thought to be “provoked” or “secondary” VTEs.
+- Patients were excluded from this study if they had antiphospholipid antibodies or antithrombin deficiency, or surgery, trauma, active cancer, immobility, or pregnancy/peripartum status, as these were thought to be “provoked” or “secondary” VTE.

 - The cited 5-year recurrence rate of VTE is 25-30%.

-- The risk recurrence of VTE decreases with time.
+- The recurrence risk of VTE decreases with time.

 - The risk of bleeding complications due to anticoagulation increases with time of use.